saabgeek04/SystemsSAC/journal/ROVER.md

 #### [< Back to README.md](/README.md)

 # Rover Building
-This document details the process I followed to turn my traxxas slash into a autonomous rover.
+This document details the process I followed to turn my Traxxas slash into a autonomous rover.

 ## Initial Planning and designs

-The Traxxas Slash, like most remote control cars, has a flimsy plastic body that attaches to the chassis via 4 mounting poles.
-The body is non structual, and mostly serves as a protective cover, allowing crashes and rollovers to occur without damaging the vehicle.
-It also has front and rear bumpers, as well as side bash bars, for maximum saftey.
+The Traxxas Slash, like most hobby class remote control cars, has a flimsy plastic body that attaches to the chassis via 4 mounting poles.
+The body is non structural, and mostly serves as a protective cover, allowing crashes and rollovers to occur without damaging the vehicle.
+It also has front and rear bumpers, as well as side bash bars, for maximum safety.

-Ideally, All modifications added to the car are completely reverseable, "bolt on" modifications.
+Ideally, All modifications added to the car are completely reversible, "bolt on" modifications.

 I initially wanted to mount the navigation equipment in place of the body, via attaching a plate to the four mounting points.
 I tested this, and found it was not a bad solution.
 The car drove fine with the plate installed despite the increase in center of gravity, However there are a couple of issues with this design, the main one being that the navigation system would not be protected in event of a rollover, (which would be more likely due to the increase in CG).
 The other issue is that the body mounts are not designed to deal with the huge forces that I would be creating with all the extra weight.